 Road Trip Phobia:

 Dogs that are not much exposed to cars can feel terrified when traveling in one.
-Also, watching a car moving too fast can lead to stress among dogs, and they might refuse to play.
+Also, watching a car moving too fast can lead to stress among dogs, and they might refuse to play outside.

 5. Chasing Your Dog Outside